Armenian language: Contamination and blending in Armenian etymology

-The proportion of words in Armenian inherited directly from Proto-Indo-European is lower than in most other Indo-European languages attested before the end of the first millennium CE.
+The proportion of words in Armenian inherited directly from Proto-Indo-European is lower than in most other Indo-European languages attested before the end of the first millennium AD.
 The development of Armenian involved numerous sound changes, the validity of several of which remains debated.
-A notable example is Meillet’s proposal that Proto-Indo-European *du̯o- developed into Armenian erk-.
+A notable example is Meillet's proposal that Proto-Indo-European *du̯o- developed into Armenian erk-.

 Because of the difficulty in identifying regular sound laws and the presence of apparent exceptions, scholars have often explained certain Armenian words through processes of contamination and blending.
 Comparable phenomena have been identified in other Indo-European languages; for instance, Georgiev (1979:34) suggested that 250 Slavic words could be explained in this way.
 A considerable proportion of inherited Armenian vocabulary has at some point been interpreted using contamination and blending, making it a recurrent topic in Armenian historical linguistics.

 Geographic distribution

 In addition to Armenia and Turkey, where it is indigenous, Armenian is spoken among the diaspora.
 According to Ethnologue, globally there are million Western Armenian speakers and million Eastern Armenian speakers, totalling million Armenian speakers.